-In general, the validation of non-simulated taxes and benefits aggregated amounts result in similar observations as in the case of recipient numbers.
+In general, validation of non-simulated taxes and benefits aggregated amounts result with similar observations as in case of recipients numbers.
 Overall simulated amount of pensions in Table 4.6, which includes disability pensions, old-age pensions, survivors pension and preretirement benefit is almost the same as aggregated amount in external statistics.
-In income reference year 2015 disability pension amounts are undersimulated with ratio of 75%, survivor pension amounts have a ratio of 54% and pre-retirement benefit is simulated with ratio of 108%.
-The significant shift in the external statistics on the aggregate amount of disability pensions being paid out between 2015 and 2016 could be an outcome of the introduction of a higher evidence threshold requirement for claimants.
+In income reference year 2014 disability pension amounts are undersimulated with ratio of 74%, survivor pension amounts have ratio of 60% and pre-retirement benefit is simulated with ratio of 99%.
 Undersimulation of survivors benefit aggregated amounts has the same explanation as in the case of number of recipients.
 The claimants of those benefits presumably reported them in the survey as old-age pensions.
-Similarly as in case of the number of recipients, there is no clear explanation of deviations of simulated values of preretirement benefits from the values reported in official statistics.
-The aggregated value of simulated childcare leave supplements to family allowance for 2015 resulting is oversimulated by 74%.
-Aggregate value of the childcare leave supplement for years 2016 is oversimulated with ratio of 139%.
-The property tax validation shows that households included in the data paid between 22% and 24% of the total value reported by the Ministry of Finance, which might actually be accurate because, except for households, private companies and state entities are also liable to pay property tax.
+Similarly as in case of the number of recipients, there is no clear explanation of deviations of simulated values of pre-retirement benefits from the values reported in official statistics.
+The aggregated value of simulated childcare leave supplements to family allowance for 2014 resulting is oversimulated by 14%.
+Aggregate value of the childcare leave supplement for years 2015 is oversimulated with ratio of 123% and undersimulated by 2% for year 2016.
+The validation of property tax shows that households from the data paid from 19% to 23% of values reported by the Ministry of Finance, which might actually be truth because, except for households, private companies and state entities are also liable to pay property tax.